theadamvaughan/workshop-ruby-hangman/README.md

 ## Part 1 - The HangmanGame Class

 Build a `HangmanGame` class that implements the following interface.
-It should load a random word from the `dictionary.rb` file.
+It should load a random word from the `dictionary.txt` file.

 ### `initialize(path:, turns:, :word)`